otto-de/solr/README.md

   [supply a custom poll interval](/otto-de/solr/tree/feature/replica-custom-poll-interval) in the `updateHandler`.
 This is of interest for TLOG/PULL replica setups with longer commit intervals.
+* ✨ [SOLR-17334](https://issues.apache.org/jira/browse/SOLR-17334) Minor bugs in Solr
+  dedicated coordinator mode.
+Fix access to the root resource and allow coordinator requests outside of the `/select` handler

 #### Pending fixes